 Currently a professor of psychology, he has served in leadership positions for numerous college, community, state and national efforts.
 He was President of the Society on Aging of New Jersey (SANJ), and a delegate/delegation leader for New Jersey at the 1995 White House Conference on Aging, nominated by Congressman William J. Hughes and selected by Governor Christine Todd Whitman.

 Dave's scholarly interests are in gerotechnology and intergenerational relations and he has published and presented extensively at national/international professional meetings on both topics and others.
-He serves on the Advancement Committee of the Academy for Gerontology in Higher Education (AGHE) and is on the Editorial Boards of the Journal of Gerontology and Geriatrics Education and the International Journal of Intergenerational Relationships.
+He serves on the Advancement Committee of the Academy for Gerontology in Higher Education (AGHE) and is on the Editorial Board of the International Journal of Intergenerational Relationships.
 He is a Fellow of AGHE and the Gerontological Society of America (GSA), was 1997 NJ Gerontologist of the Year, received the 2008 Stockton Community Engagement Award for Faculty, and the 2019 Clark Tibbitts Award from GSA/AGHE for outstanding contribution to the advancement of gerontology and geriatrics education.

 Gina Maguire, MSW, LSW

 Adjunct Instructor in Gerontology

 Gina has experience providing individual and couples counseling with older adults and young children, organizing and facilitating Time to Tell reminiscence/autobiography groups; planning events, and writing in areas of military, health and mental health, social work advocacy, depression in older adults and the anniversary reaction to death.

 As an undergraduate, Gina assisted with SCOSA's Mission Nutrition Planning Grant from the U.S. Administration on Aging in collaboration with the New Jersey Department of Health.
 She co-authored Senior Nutrition Programs: Promising Practices for Diverse Populations.
 She has interned, volunteered and worked with older adults at facilities including: Generations Adult Medical Daycare, Seacrest Village, Wharfside Chiropractic Center and a physical therapy office, with mostly older adult clientele.

 In her personal life, she cared for her grandparents in their last years.
 Having a family of her own, and caring for physically and cognitively declining grandparents made Gina a true member of the “sandwich generation”, a moniker she is proud to own.